-Corneal blindness results from injury or eye disease.
-It is often correctable with a corneal transplant.
-Corneal transplantation, other eye surgeries, and eye research can take place only if someone gives the precious Gift of Sight.
 Take a moment to consider eye donation and discuss your wishes with your family.
 If you wish to become an eye donor, sign up on the Donate Life Georgia Registry.
 Those not on the registry leave the decision to donate to their family.
-Even if you wear glasses or contact lenses, or have glaucoma or cataracts, your eye donation can still provide a Georgian in need of a transplant the Gift of Sight.

 Who Can Donate

 Approximately two-thirds of those surveyed in Georgia said they would donate if asked.
-Why don’t they?
-In the midst of turmoil surrounding the loss of a loved one, the family simply forgets their discussions and decision about eye donation.
+So why don’t people donate?
+In the midst of the turmoil and sadness surrounding the loss of a loved one, families often simply forget their discussions about donation.
 This is why the best way to make your wishes known is to sign up on the registry.